Attention economy

 The attention economy refers to the incentives of advertising-driven companies, in particular, to maximize the time and attention their users give to their product.

 Attention economics is an approach to the management of information that treats human attention as a scarce commodity and applies economic theory to solve various information management problems.

 Description

 According to Matthew Crawford, "Attention is a resource—a person has only so much of it."

 Thomas H. Davenport and John C. Beck add to that definition:Attention is focused mental engagement on a particular item of information.
 Items come into our awareness, we attend to a particular item, and then we decide whether to act.

 The economic value of time can be quantified and compared to monetary expenditures.
-Erik Brynjolfsson, Seon Tae Kim and Joo Hee Oh show that this makes it possible to formally analyze the attention economy and putting values on free goods.
+According to Erik Brynjolfsson, Seon Tae Kim and Joo Hee Oh, this allows formal analysis of the attention economy and to quantify values of free goods.

 Theory

 Research from a wide range of disciplines including psychology, cognitive science, neuroscience, and economics, suggest that humans have limited cognitive resources that can be used at any given time, when resources are allocated to one task, the resources available for other tasks will be limited.
 Given that attention is a cognitive process that involves the selective concentration of resources on a given item of information, to the exclusion of other perceivable information, attention can be considered in terms of limited processing resources.